-Florence Foster Jenkins, an heiress form NYC always wanted to be a concert pianist and play Carnegie Hall.
-An injury in her youth deterred that dream.
-So she sets out to sing her way to Carnegie Hall knowing the only way to get there would be "Practice Practice Practice".
-Her husband supports her venture and the true story of Florence Foster Jenkins playing Carnegie Hall becomes a truly historic event.
+Florence Foster Jenkins, an heiress from NYC, always wanted to be a concert pianist and play Carnegie Hall.
+An injury in her youth deterred that dream, so she sets out to sing her way to Carnegie Hall, knowing the only way to get there would be, "Practice, practice, practice".
+Her husband supports her venture, and Florence Foster Jenkins' performance at Carnegie Hall becomes a truly historic event.
 Written by

 Was this review helpful to you?